Ramadan 2026 in France: Everything You Need to Know This Year

 During Ramadan in France, traditional Middle Eastern pastries are a must-try!
 From zlabia and gazelle horns to chebakia, here’s where to find the best.
 PS: It’s also a perfect opportunity to explore some of the most iconic desserts of Eastern cuisine.
 [Read more]

-Are you on the hunt for a great restaurant to enjoy iftar in Paris?
-Check out these top halal spots where you can break your fast during Ramadan 2026.
+Looking for a great spot to enjoy Iftar in Paris?
+Check out the best halal restaurants to break your fast during Ramadan 2026.
 [Read more]

 Mazmez - Poulet frit libanaisMazmez - Poulet frit libanaisMazmez - Poulet frit libanaisMazmez - Poulet frit libanais Halal restaurants in Paris, our best addresses